Batman.View Bindings

 data-source

-, erasing any potential changes that have been made to the value of the input by the user.<input type="text" data-source="product.title">
+titleproperty on the product, even if the user changes it.
+Each time thetitleattribute changes from asetin JavaScript land, the value of the input will be updated to the new value oftitle, erasing any potential changes that have been made to the value of the input by the user.<input type="text" data-source="product.title">Note:

 data-target